ElieDDD/ElieDDD.github.io/README.md

  VisualQA 'VQA is a new dataset containing open-ended questions about images.
 These questions require an understanding of vision, language and commonsense knowledge to answer.
  265,016 images (COCO and abstract scenes)'

- MNIST - hand written digitas
+ MNIST - hand written digits

  Fashion-MNIST